AntonioDehesa/CertPrep/Security+.md

 normally uses UDP port 5l4
 filter trafic that gets sent

+#### Linux log forwarding

+* modify /etc/rsyslog.conf to enable module(load="imudp") and input(type="imudp" port="514"). you can change the port number. this will enable the linux system to listen for logs (UDP)
+* sudo service rsyslog restart: restarts the rsyslog service to accept the recent changes.
+* to send the logs, you need to modify the same file in the other system with a line including the logs you want to send (*.* to send everything) and a @{ip_address} to the direction you want to send them.

 #### Windows Centralized Logging

 Event viewer subscriptions: send local log data to a collector server over the WinRM protocol